TL;DR a USB-C module to power everything

 My first use case is of course my laptop.
 I 3D printed a little case and finally, after 4 years of carrying around an ugly bulky brick, I can use high quality and smaller chargers as well as charge the laptop in the car.

-The flashing utility and other details are available in the github repo:
+details are available in the github repo:

 is was also a weird issue with reading registers